sriharshaguthikonda/NegativeScreen/README.txt

 Selected monitors and windows are remembered across application restarts.
 "Open minimized on startup" preference is also saved.
 Dark mode theme for the settings window.
+Dark mode is enabled by default on first launch.
+Press F2 in the monitor list to quickly rename a selected display.
 Tray icon and settings list displays monitor indices for easier identification.
 Settings window temporarily hides overlays so it stays visible on inverted monitors.